 When the ex won’t let go

 It is unfair if you have feelings for an ex and mislead a new partner in thinking that you have moved on, but still emotionally attached to your ex.
-It is cruel and emotionally damaging to anyone that enters into this kind of triangulation and toxic behavioural patterns.
-Should you ever find yourself the victim of this type of relationship, my advice would be to run as fast as you can as it is damaging and has far reaching consequences to everybody involved.
+It is cruel and emotionally damaging to anyone that enters into this kind of triangulation and toxic behavioral patterns.
+Should you ever find yourself the victim of this type of relationship, my advice would be to run as fast as you can as it is damaging and has far-reaching consequences to everybody involved.

 Can you be friends after breaking up?

-If you are still in love with your ex partner, staying in contact with them will only hurt you further.
-You probably have thoughts of reconciliation that staying in contact and being friendly will not allow them to miss you and possibly realise how much you meant to them.
+If you are still in love with your ex-partner, staying in contact with them will only hurt you further.
+You probably have thoughts of reconciliation that staying in contact and being friendly will not allow them to miss you and possibly realize how much you meant to them.
 They will not reach that stage until you cut the emotional ties.
 If it is meant to be, it will happen.
 Could it be the same again if you got back together?
-Doubtful, unless there is a complete transparency.
+Doubtful, unless there is complete transparency.

 Tips on how to let your ex go

 Set a time frame of 6 to 12 months tends to be a good template, but don’t put pressure on yourself.
-Grieving over a lost love has no real time frame, so take your time as long as you need.
+Grieving over a lost love has no real time frame, so take your time as long as you need it.

-Delete their phone number, do the same with any old text messages, emails etc. Store away any pictures from the relationship out of sight.
+Delete their phone number, do the same with any old text messages and emails.
+Store away any pictures from the relationship out of sight.